neoaxios/nxlc/CONTRIBUTING.md

 Open an issue with the "question" label or start a discussion.

-Thank you for contributing to ULC!
+Thank you for contributing to NXLC!